 - A. Project Description and Rationale: Identify the type, size, rated power output, performance, safety and noise characteristics of the system including the transmission line/grid connection for the project.
-Identify the project construction time frame, project life, development phases (and potential future expansions) and likely markets for the generated energy. - B. Analysis of On-Site Traffic: Estimated construction jobs and estimated permanent jobs associated with the development. - C. Visual Impacts: Graphically demonstrate the visual impact of the project using photos or renditions of the project with consideration given to setbacks and proposed landscaping. - D. Environmental Analysis: Identify impacts on surface and ground water quality and any impacts to established natural or constructed drainage features in the - E. Waste: Identify any solid or hazardous waste generated by the project. - F. Lighting: Provide photometric plans showing all lighting within the facility.
+Identify the project construction time frame, project life, development phases (and potential future expansions) and likely markets for the generated energy. - B. Analysis of On-Site Traffic: Estimated construction jobs and estimated permanent jobs associated with the development. - C. Visual Impacts: Graphically demonstrate the visual impact of the project using photos or renditions of the project with consideration given to setbacks and proposed landscaping. - D. Environmental Analysis: Identify impacts on surface and ground water quality and any impacts to established natural or constructed drainage features in the area. - E. Waste: Identify any solid or hazardous waste generated by the project. - Lighting: Provide photometric plans showing all lighting within the facility.
 No light may adversely affect adjacent parcels.
 All lighting shall conform to the Exterior Lighting requirements in Article 6 and must be shielded from adjoining parcels.
 Light poles are restricted to a maximum height of eighteen (18) feet. - G. Transportation Plan: Provide a proposed access plan during construction and operational phases.
 Show proposed project service road ingress and egress locations onto adjacent roadways and the layout of facility service road system.
 Due to infrequent access following construction, it is not required to pave or curb solar energy farm access drives.
-It shall be required to pave and curb any driveways and parking lots used for occupied offices that are located on-site. - H. Public Safety: Identify emergency and normal shutdown procedures.
+It shall be required to pave and curb any driveways and parking lots used for occupied offices that are located on-site.

+- H. Public Safety: Identify emergency and normal shutdown procedures.
 Identify potential hazards to adjacent properties, public rights-of-way and to the general public that may be created. - I. Sound Limitations: Identify noise levels at the property lines of the project when completed and operational. - J. Telecommunications Interference: Identify any electromagnetic fields and communications interference that may be generated. - K. Life of the Project and Final Reclamation: Describe the decommissioning and final reclamation plan after the anticipated useful life or abandonment/ termination of the project.
 This includes supplying evidence of an agreement with the underlying property owner that ensures proper removal of all equipment and restoration of the site within six (6) months of decommissioning or abandonment of the project.
-To ensure proper removal of the project upon abandonment/termination, a bond, letter of credit or cash surety shall be:

-- 1. In an amount approved by the Township Board to be no less than the estimated cost of removal and may include a provision for inflationary cost adjustments; - 2.
+To ensure proper removal of the project upon abandonment/termination, a bond, letter of credit or cash surety shall be: - 1.
+In an amount approved by the Township Board to be no less than the estimated cost of removal and may include a provision for inflationary cost adjustments; - 2.
 Based on an estimate prepared by the engineer for the applicant, subject to approval of the Township Board; - 3.
 Provided to the Township prior to the issuance of a land use permit; - 4.
+May be adjusted from time to time on an annual basis to reflect changing costs and expenses of dismantling and/or removing the solar energy farm. - 5.
 Used in the event the owner of the project or the underlying property owner fails to remove or repair any defective, abandoned or terminated project.
 The Township, in addition to any other remedy under this Ordinance, may pursue legal action to abate the violation by seeking to remove the project and recover any and all costs, including attorney fees.